jkenney0501/dbt_superstore_dim_model/README.md

 Succcessul Run Example: (the warnings are from an unused path that was not configured, nothing material)
 <img src="assets/run_summary_unused_resource_warning.png" width="1000">

+<a href='https://docs.getdbt.com/docs/deploy/deployments'>Read more about deployment and jobs in dbt</a>

 ## Tableau Dashboard (hosted on Tableau Public)